 The Clock Out control can be used to cause the Wordclock output to produce Baseclock or 256x clock instead of Wordclock if required.
 For more details, see the Synchronization section.

 In Windows ASIO systems, the audio delay through the input and output buffers is set by the Buffer control and is entered in samples.
 The buffer time may be automatically adjusted by the software when the sample rate is changed.
 The Base control determines how many ASIO buffers are queued, allowing improved dropout resilience, and is entered in ms. In general, it is better to keep the buffer time quite long as this reduces the risk of audio glitches, as described in the Stability and latency section.
-Atlas's low-latency on-board foldback mixing facility reduces the need for the low latency in the driver.
+Titan's low-latency on-board foldback mixing facility reduces the need for the low latency in the driver.
 Note that the WDM buffer length is set by Windows; in Mac systems, buffer latency control is handled by OS X.